How To Follow Up After Interview (+ 2 Example Letters)

 If you forgot to ask this or they didn't give you the deadline, following up after a week is a common standard.

-Many job-seekers neglect to send a thank-you note the next day after the interview.
-Meanwhile, sending this letter can work in your favor.
+Many job-seekers neglect sending a thank-you note.
+Meanwhile, sending it to the hiring team can work in your favor.
 Only one in four job-seekers send a follow-up email, so following up is a sure way to distinguish yourself from the others.

 Keep this letter concise.
-Thank the hiring manager for their time and attention, recall one interesting fact about the company or something from the interview, and express interest in moving forward in the hiring process with them.
-Make it polite and professional.
+Thank for the interviewer's time and attention, recall something from the interview, and express interest in moving forward in the hiring process with them.
+One or two paragraphs will be enough to remind them about yourself and express interest in a new job.

 Wouldn't it be amazing to know immediately that the interview went great?
 Explore these positive signs that the job interview went well.